aakarshgoel96/data-analyst/p6/README.md

 ### Results

--Visualizations depicts that high class passengers were able to survive more.
-Survival rate -Female gender survived more than male gender and in all classes.
+- Visualizations depicts that high class passengers were able to survive more.
+Survival rate
+- Female gender survived more than male gender and in all classes.
--Most of the passengers of age b/w 0-15 were survived.
+- Most of the passengers of age b/w 0-15 were survived.
--From above inferences we conclude that children and females were first saved ordered by their passanger class.
+- From above inferences we conclude that children and females were first saved ordered by their passanger class.

 ### References